Dark-eyed Junco The Snow Birds Nesting Mating Habits

 Broods 1 - 2

-Most of us in the lower 48 never get to see these birds during the breeding season as they move much further North into Canada.
+Most of us east of the Rockies never get to see these birds during the breeding season as they move much further North into Canada.

 Dark-eyed Juncos feed mostly on the ground, eating weed and grass seeds in the wild.
 In summer, they eat seeds and insects.